 Applying for a Visa to Visit the UAE

-Thirty-day single entry tourist visas cost around US$90.
+Thirty-day single-entry tourist visas cost around US$90, according to your service provider and nationality.
 The average processing time is 3-4 working days.

 Do You Need a Visa to Visit the UAE?

 The good news is that many visitors to the UAE do not require a visa or can obtain a free visa on arrival.
 Those that do require a visa can also complete the process without too much complication, often through your airline.
-Then you’ll be free to plan your vacation, in which case our Insider Dubai City Tour is a great starting point.
+Then you’ll be free to plan your vacation or skip the booking hassle together and book a all-inclusive UAE tour package.